DPDK/dpdk/doc/guides/nics/mlx5.rst

 Supported NICs
 --------------

-The following Mellanox device families are supported by the same mlx5 driver:
+The following NVIDIA device families are supported by the same mlx5 driver:

   - ConnectX-4
   - ConnectX-4 Lx